-You must set up the Astro handheld device and the DC 50 dog collar device before you can use the devices.
+You must set up the handheld device and the dog collar device before you can use the devices.

-- 1 Install batteries in the handheld device (page 2).

-- 2 Charge the dog collar device (page 2).

-- 3 Turn on the devices (page 2).

-- 4 If necessary, add the dog collar device to the handheld device (page 3).

-- 5 Acquire satellite signals (page 2).
+- 1 Install batteries in the handheld device (Installing Batteries). - 2 Charge the dog collar device (Charging the Dog Collar Device). - 3 Turn on the devices (Turning On the Devices). - 4 If necessary, add the dog collar device to the handheld device (Adding a Dog). - 5 Acquire satellite signals (Acquiring Satellite Signals).